Spider201866/Alan_web/memory-bank/progress.md

 ## What Works

+- **Comprehensive Code Documentation (June 28, 2025):**
+    - All logical JavaScript files across the project have been documented with JSDoc comments and file-level overviews, significantly improving code clarity and maintainability.
+- **Repository Reset (June 28, 2025):**
+    - The local and remote repositories were reset to a clean, stable baseline (`fish15-dep`), and the `README.md` was updated to reflect the current project state.
 - **UI Improvements (June 25, 2025):**
     - All table cell content in the "View Records" page is now centered both vertically and horizontally for improved readability.
     - The delete (trash can) icon in the records table is now red for better visibility and user experience.